Shrinking target equidistribution of horocycles in cusps: Abstract

 \section{Abstract}

 Consider a shrinking neighborhood of a cusp of the unit tangent bundle of a noncompact hyperbolic surface of finite area, and let the neighborhood shrink into the cusp at a rate of $T^{-1}$ as $T \rightarrow \infty$.
 We show that a closed horocycle whose length $\ell$ goes to infinity or even a segment of that horocycle becomes equidistributed on the shrinking neighborhood when normalized by the rate $T^{-1}$ provided that $T/\ell \rightarrow 0$ and, for any $\delta>0$, the segment remains larger than $\max\left\{T^{-1/6},\left(T/\ell\right)^{1/2}\right\}\left(T/\ell\right)^{-\delta}$.
 We also have an effective result for a smaller range of rates of growth of $T$ and $\ell$.
+Finally, a number-theoretic identity involving the Euler totient function follows from our technique.